Heziode/obsidian-antidote/README.md

 ## How to use

-This plugin add 3 icons into the sidebar:
+This plugin adds 3 icons into the sidebar:

 - The check corresponding to the Antidote corrector
 - The green book corresponding to the Antidote dictionary